su8/pinky-bar/README.md

 \*BSD users can use the baked OSS instead, pass **--without-alsa --with-oss** to configure instead.

-To output the data to the terminal using the ncurses library:
+Output data to the terminal using the ncurses library:

 * ncurses